Cloakworks-collective/omnicastle_fhenix/README.md

 ## Main Features of the game:

-**Public Attacks, Hidden Defense**:
+**Public Attacks, Hidden Defense** --
 A key feature of the game is the transparency of attacks.
 All **attacks on the castle are public**, meaning the composition of the attacking army is visible to all players.
 However, the castle's **defense remains hidden**, with its defensive forces encrypted and stored on-chain as hashes.
 This ensures that only the current king knows the true composition of the defense, adding an element of secrecy.

-**On-Chain Battle Computation**
+**On-Chain Battle Computation** --
 When an attack is launched, battle computations are performed entirely on-chain using encrypted data.
 This is made possible by the **Homomorphic Encryption over the Torus (TFHE)** library, which allows battle outcomes to be calculated without revealing the composition of the castle's defense.
 This ensures that defense details remain confidential, while providing transparency in the battle results.

-**Strategic Information Leaks**
+**Strategic Information Leaks** --
 A unique aspect of the game is the **controlled leak of information**.
 Depending on the performance of the defending army—whether it holds the castle or loses it—limited insights into the defense are revealed.
 This adds a layer of strategic depth, as players can analyze past battles to predict how the castle might be defended in future attacks.

-**Realtime Oracle Data - Weather**
+**Realtime Weather Data** --

- Realtime Wearther affects the gameplay. e.g - during thunderstorms, cavalry is disadvantaged, and infantry is advantaged.
+ Realtime weather affects the gameplay. e.g - during thunderstorms, cavalry is disadvantaged, and infantry is advantaged.
 In a clear weather, it is the opposite.